How Cultured Chicken is Made

 Tip

-This is largely a solved problem.
+Hydrolysates are a promising and widely-pursued cost reduction pathway.
 Per Humbird 2021: “Soybean meal pricing for animal feed is about $0.33/kg… a formulation of mixed amino acids from hydrolysis could cost as little as $1.60/kg.”
 At $2/kg hydrolysate, “the macronutrient contribution [is reduced] by almost $16/kg, bringing the total cost to $22/kg.”
-Multiple studies have validated hydrolysate use for muscle cell culture (Ahmad et al. 2023, Ng & Zheng 2024).
-Most companies scaling up have already adopted hydrolysate-based media.
+Multiple studies have validated hydrolysate use for muscle cell culture (Ahmad et al. 2023, Ng & Zheng 2024), and several companies report achieving hydrolysate-based media at $1/L or less.1

 Step 5: Growth Factors — A Key Cost Driver